ChanWeiTing/hackathon-AI-/readme.md

 We learnt how to make telebots and use online api using python code

 ## What's next for AI assisted Visualisation
-To add more functions for the image generation such as having users give images they want to add to their image.
+To add more functions for the image generation such as having users give images they want to add to their image

+## Navigating the repository
+We have 3 packages to use: main code(Telebot), chatbot code(bardAPIcode), image generation oode (image_creation)